What Is Post-Weld Heat Treatment and Why Does It Matter?

 When Is Post-Weld Heat Treatment Used?

-In pressure vessels and boilers, you use PWHT to satisfy ASME requirements and protect against rupture under high pressure.
+In pressure vessels and boilers, you may use PWHT to meet ASME requirements and protect against rupture under high pressure.

-In pressure vessels and boilers, you use PWHT to meet ASME requirements and prevent rupture under high pressure.
+In pressure vessels and boilers, PWHT can help meet ASME requirements and reduce rupture risk under high pressure.

-You don’t treat it as optional when reliability, safety, and material freedom depend on it.
-Additionally, understanding duty cycle is crucial for optimizing performance during the heat treatment process.
+You shouldn’t treat PWHT as optional when reliability, safety, and material performance depend on it.
+Understanding duty cycle also helps you manage equipment performance during heat treatment work.

 PWHT Temperature Ranges by Metal